The CROS portal and its facilities

 1. What is the CROS portal?

 The CROS Portal is a content management system based on Drupal and stands for "Portal on Collaboration in Research and Methodology for Official Statistics".
 The CROS Portal is dedicated to the collaboration between researchers and Official Statisticians in Europe and beyond.
 It provides a working space and tools for dissemination and information exchange for statistical projects and methodological topics.
 Services provided include hosting of statistical communities, repositories of useful documents, research results, project deliverables and discussion fora on different topics like the future research needs in Official Statistics.

 2. CROS portal contents access

 2.1.
-Home page section giving direct access to projects, communities and documents via terminologies
+Home page section divide in five blocks giving direct access to projects, communities and documents via terminologies